April 6, 2021 | Altura Blog

 Our new course Responding to Pain: Home Care, provides an in-depth explanation of what pain management is; taking a holistic approach to the key factors that play a role in the individual’s experience of pain.
 You will be guided through pharmacological and non-pharmacological pain management strategies as well as identifying when and how to review an existing plan.

-The course will be added to the home care library on the 14/04/2021 and is a developing course on the Altura Learning, Learning Pathway, so it’s perfect for all nursing and care staff who work in home care.
+The course will be added to the home care library on the 14/04/2021 as an aged care course online and is a developing course on the Altura Learning, Learning Pathway, so it’s perfect for all nursing and care staff who work in home care.

 Target Audience: Care and Nursing Staff

 Pain can be a debilitating experience for the older person, affecting them both mentally and physically.
 This course explains the pain management strategies that can be implemented to respond to the signs and symptoms of pain.